TheKontinua/readers/README.md

     b.
 Test the code before making a pull request
 11. Remove the AWS RDS credentials before making a pull request
 12. Make a pull request and wait for it to be approved by another team member
-13. Once the pull request has been merged to main the code is ready to be deployed to Elastic Beanstalk
+13. Once the pull request has been merged to main the code is ready to be deployed to Elastic Beanstalk!